Krzyzewski K-O'd: North Carolina takes out coach, Duke 81-77

 Tar Heels guard Leaky Black set a pick -- make that threw a block -- on Trevor Keels to free up Love, who drained a 3 for a four-point lead and what felt like massive breathing room in this one.

 Love made three more free throws down the stretch, and then it was over.
-Krzyzewski walked off the Superdome floor hand in hand with his wife, Mickie.
+Krzyzewski and his wife walked off the floor together, same as they had after four wins during the run to his record 13th Final Four.

-“I felt like over the last two or three years , North Carolina wasn’t relevant," said Davis, who replaced the legendary Roy Williams.
+“I felt like over the last two or three years , North Carolina wasn’t relevant," said Davis, whose biggest win came a year to the date after Hall of Famer Roy Williams announced his own retirement.
 "North Carolina should never be irrelevant.
 It should be front and center with the spotlight on them.”

+Freshman Paolo Banchero led the Blue Devils with 20 points and his classmate, Keels, had 19.
+Another freshman, A.J.
+Griffin, never really got untracked, finishing with only six points.

+Chances are Griffin and Banchero will be following Krzyzewski out the door.
+They are the latest in his revolving door of “One and Done” players, though neither they nor Zion Williamson in 2019 could lead Duke back to the promised land.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/ncaa-mens-bracket and https://twitter.com/AP_Top25